cheshire137/go-brocade/README.md

 ### svg-to-svgo

-Use to generate Go code that will generate the same SVG.
+Use to generate Go code that will generate an SVG image, based on a given SVG image.

 ```bash
 make